Judiciary of Brazil: Supreme Federal Court

+Federal superior courts

+There are four federal superior courts, the Superior Court of Justice (STJ), the Superior Electoral Court (TSE), the Superior Labor Court (TST), and the Superior Military Court (STM).

 Superior Court of Justice

 The Superior Court of Justice (Superior Tribunal de Justiça) is the highest Brazilian court for non-constitutional issues concerning both states and Federal ordinary courts, dealing mainly with matters of Common Justice.
 Its responsibility is to standardize the interpretation of federal in the country's territory.